A Race To The

 The woods came alive hopelessly you

-panic, peeping through the branches
+panic, peeping through the branches was

-was a boy carrying an enormous tree
+a boy carrying an enormous tree branch

-branch on his shoulder, the destination
+on his shoulder, the destination Ma Dar

-Ma Dar oven the breadwinner, and yet
+oven the breadwinner, and yet he was

-he was deprived of a single loaf, some-
+deprived of a single loaf, sometimes

-for his food.
-The pot was always empty
+food.
+The pot was always empty after

-if by chance he was speared a plate
+chance he was speared a plate someone

-someone would devour it unknowingly.
+would devour it unknowingly.

 He collected eggs and tamarind, which

-isfy his hunger, dry coconut flowers he
+his hunger, dry coconut flowers he

 hassle for Ma Dar to find favour with Ma